 The Emperor would ring a bell to enter Elisabeth’s apartments and give her attendants time to get out of the way.
 I wondered if she dreaded that sound or welcomed it?

-And part of me thinks she was too self-indulgent and perhaps unnecessarily provocative.
-I wonder how Franz Joseph felt about her choice of wall decoration.
+And part of me thinks Sisi was too self-indulgent and perhaps unnecessarily provocative.

 Did he care?
 Did she care?

 It’s all a little sad.
 All the wealth of an empire won’t help when your wife falls out of love with you (if she ever was truly in love with you).
-A romance that did not have the happiest of endings.
+A romance that did not have the happiest of endings, whatever some films and popular myth might claim.

 Other rooms

-The tour of the apartments ends with a few extra rooms that remind you that you’re passing through some pretty serious history.
+The tour of the apartments ends with a few extra rooms that remind you you’re walking through some serious history.

-This represents the end of the Hofburg tour but not necessarily the end of the imperial experience.
-Those wishing to see more of how the Habsburgs lived and “worked” can take the tour of Schönbrunn Palace.
+And that brings us to the shop and the end of the tour.
+But should you wish to see more of how the Habsburgs lived and “worked”, take the tour of Schönbrunn Palace.